 Introduce your homescholars (in just five minutes) to one of the world’s most famous pieces of classical music, from Handel, for Homeschool Holiday Music Month.

 “Earth stood hard as iron, water like a stone; / Snow had fallen, snow on snow, snow on snow, / In the bleak midwinter, long ago.”
-(A frosty carol from Christina Rossetti and Gustav Holst, for Homeschool Holiday Music Month.)
+(A frosty carol from Christina Rossetti and Gustav Holst, for Homeschool Holiday Music Month and the winter solstice.)

 Introduce your homeschool students to an American folk tune that has now become an internationally famous Christmas carol.